-Despite the conditions, neither team is able to score until Buffalo's Rene Robert beats Bernie Parent at 18:29 to give the Sabres the victory.
+Despite the conditions, neither team is able to score until Buffalo's Rene Robert beats Bernie Parent at 18:29 of OT to give the Sabres the victory.

 Video: Memories: Sabres and Flyers Play Through Fog

 1986: The Montreal Canadiens and Calgary Flames combine for four goals in a span of 1:34 during the first period of Game 3 of the Final; it's the fastest four goals by two teams in a Final game.
-Joel Otto's power-play goal at 17:59 puts the Flames ahead 2-1, but the Canadiens get goals by Bobby Smith, Mats Naslund and Bob Gainey to take a 4-2 lead after one period.
+A power-play goal by Joel Otto at 17:59 puts the Flames ahead 2-1, but the Canadiens get goals by Bobby Smith, Mats Naslund and Bob Gainey to take a 4-2 lead after one period.
 Montreal wins 5-3 to take a 2-1 lead in the best-of-7 series.

 1992: The Chicago Blackhawks tie a single-year record with their 10th consecutive playoff victory when Jeremy Roenick scores at 2:45 of overtime to defeat the Edmonton Oilers 4-3 in Game 3 of the Campbell Conference Final at Northlands Coliseum.
-The Blackhawks trail 2-0 before scoring three times in the second period; Oilers defenseman Brian Glynn's goal with less than 13 minutes left in the third period forces overtime.
+The Blackhawks trail 2-0 before scoring three times in the second period; Oilers defenseman Brian Glynn scores with less than 13 minutes left in the third period to force overtime.

 1997: Eric Lindros scores three goals for the first playoff hat trick of his NHL career to help Philadelphia defeat the New York Rangers 6-3 in Game 3 of the Eastern Conference Semifinals at Madison Square Garden.
 Lindros scores the first of Philadelphia's two goals in the first period, then breaks a 2-2 tie at 6:35 of the third.
-After Trent Klatt's goal with 5:01 remaining puts the Flyers ahead 4-3, Lindros powers his way down the ice and puts the puck into an empty net to complete his hat trick.
+After Trent Klatt scores with 5:01 remaining to put the Flyers ahead 4-3, Lindros powers his way down the ice and puts the puck into an empty net to complete his hat trick.

 Video: Eric Lindros had unique skill for power forward

 2002: Detroit Red Wings defenseman Chris Chelios becomes the first U.S.-born player to appear in 200 Stanley Cup Playoff games when he takes the ice for Game 2 of the Western Conference Final against the Colorado Avalanche at Joe Louis Arena.
-Captain Steve Yzerman has an assist on Nicklas Lidstrom's third-period goal to become the second player in Red Wings history to have 100 NHL playoff assists.
-However, the Avalanche go home with the victory when Chris Drury's goal 2:17 into overtime gives them a 4-3 win.
+Steve Yzerman has an assist on Nicklas Lidstrom's third-period goal to become the second player in Red Wings history to have 100 NHL playoff assists.
+However, the Avalanche go home with the victory when Chris Drury scores 2:17 into overtime for a 4-3 win.

 2007: The Anaheim Ducks turn defeat into victory against the Red Wings in Game 5 of the Western Conference Final at Joe Louis Arena.
 Detroit leads 1-0 before Scott Niedermayer scores the tying goal with 48 seconds remaining in the third period.
 Teemu Selanne's unassisted goal at 11:57 gives the Ducks a stunning 2-1 win and a 3-2 lead in the best-of-7 series.
 The Ducks close out the series two days later to advance to the Stanley Cup Final for the second time.